SimonJackson24/AMSLPR/docs/system_monitoring.md

 If the monitoring system is not working correctly, check the following:

-1. **Service Status**: Ensure that the AMSLPR service is running.
+1. **Service Status**: Ensure that the VisiGate service is running.
 2. **Log Files**: Check the monitoring log files for errors.
-3. **Permissions**: Ensure that the AMSLPR service has permission to write to the log directories.
+3. **Permissions**: Ensure that the VisiGate service has permission to write to the log directories.

 ### Alerts Not Being Sent